 If you do not want to drive, you can also book a highly-rated cenote tour.

-23- Walk Across One of the World’s Longest Pedestrian Suspension Bridges
+23- Walk One of the Longest Pedestrian Bridges

 Walking across Arouca Bridge in Portugal